Skip to main content

 This is the most operationally significant change for dental practices.

-Your practice management software — Dentrix, Eaglesoft, or any locally installed system — may not support MFA, or may support it only in newer versions.
+Your practice management software — Dentrix, Eaglesoft, or any locally installed system — may not support multi-factor authentication (MFA), or may support it only in newer versions.
 Your imaging software almost certainly does not.

 The proposed rule would require MFA on every system that creates, receives, maintains, or transmits ePHI.
 That means: